PerezOrtegaJ/Catrex_GUI/README.md

 * Extract a summary image of the experiment.
 * Find cells by pattern matching using cross-correlation with basic gaussian templates.
 * Add cells manually.
-* Extract calcium traces
+* Extract calcium transients.
-* Remove noise, Airy disk and photobleaching tendency from calcium traces by aura filter.
+* Remove noise, Airy disk and photobleaching tendency from calcium transients by aura filter.
 * Delete cells manually.
-* Get binary raster activity by the first time derivative of calcium traces.
+* Get binary raster activity by the first time derivative of calcium transients.

 ## Author
 **Jesús Pérez-Ortega**